jaredszajkowski/jaredszajkowski.github.io/content/post/investigating-a-vix-trading-signal/index_temp.md

 ## Trading History

-I've began trading based on the above ideas, opening positions during the VIX spikes and closing them as volatility comes back down.
-Here's a recap to date for trades executed, closed positions, and open positions:
+I've begun trading based on the above ideas, opening positions during the VIX spikes and closing them as volatility comes back down.
+The executed trades, closed positions, and open positions listed below are all automated updates from the transaction history exports from Schwab.
+The exported CSV files are available in the GitHub repository.

 ### Trades Executed

+Here are the trades executed to date:

 <!-- INSERT_10_Trades_Executed_HERE -->

 ### Closed Positions

+Here are the closed positions:

 <!-- INSERT_11_Closed_Positions_HERE -->

+Net profit percent: <!-- INSERT_11_Net_Profit_Percent_HERE -->
 Net profit and loss: <!-- INSERT_11_Net_PnL_HERE -->

 ### Open Positions

+Here are the open positions:

 <!-- INSERT_12_Open_Positions_HERE -->